samatua1221-2896/3D_Print_Pen/JOURNAL.md

 | ------------- | ------------- | ------------- | ----------|
 | Arm Assistant | @samatua1221-2896 | A custom 3D printing pen | 6/18/25 |

+### Overall Time Spent Designing as of July 1: 35 hrs

 # June 18, 2025 (7 hours)

 Today I decided I wanted to try and make a custom 3D printing pen that's pretty simple in terms of its ability but also has basic functionality.
 (I also really want some type of 3D printing tool like a 3D printer from highway maybe...)
 I started to base the concept off of MYNT3D's pen, it took me a little while but I was actually able to break it apart and figure out how the entire thing worked.